Best Restaurants in Split 2026: Konobas, Seafood & Fine Dining

 Konoba Fetivi — best traditional seafood konoba

 Often cited as the best restaurant in Split for authentic Dalmatian seafood in a genuine konoba setting.
+Located in the Varoš neighbourhood, slightly away from the tourist crowds.
+The brudet here is particularly well-regarded.
 Locals and frequent visitors point to it consistently.

 • Mains: €18–30